TedaLIEz/DevopsAIAgent/README.md

 # DevOps AI Agent

+## Introduction

+The DevOps AI Agent is a tool designed to assist with log analysis using advanced language models.
+It integrates with GitHub to fetch workflow logs, analyze them, and provide concise summaries or error information.
+The project leverages the LlamaIndex library for embedding and querying log data.

 ## Build Environment Setup

 Follow these steps to set up the build environment for the DevOps AI Agent project.